 Alternative text should describe what is happening in an image or graphic.

 One great thing about making content more accessible is that you can make your product even better.
 One way to do this is by evaluating your color scheme on your website or social media posts.

 For example, if you post a graphic with an important message on Twitter, you want the text to stand out to a potential consumer.
 If the text is dark green and the background is a medium-to-dark shade of blue, the text may not stand out.
 For people with non-perfect vision or who are colorblind, they may struggle to read this.
 You can use the WAVE Web Accessibility Evaluation Tool for websites to see if the color scheme may make it difficult to read.

 Make sure the font is readable

-In addition to evaluating the color scheme, you should also make sure that the font, both the size that you use and the type, are easy for the average person to read.
+In addition to evaluating the color scheme, you should also make sure that the font, both the size and the type, are easy for the average person to read.
 You should also make sure that the text doesn't overlap with each other.

 While having text in italics or in a Serif font, like Times New Roman, may seem appealing, it can be difficult for people with dyslexia to read.
 Arial is generally considered to be the most accessible font, but Calibri, Century Gothic, Helvetica, Tahoma, and Verdana are also good options.

 A “good” size for text depends on the layout of a website or the size of a graphic.
-WebAIM recommends that people should be able to zoom in up to 200 percent on a website, in case the text is too small for them.
+Webaim says people should be able to zoom in up to 200 percent on a website, in case the text is too small for them.